Simre1/neonote/Readme.md

 ```

 `edit` will directly open your editor with all matched notes.
-Per default, it will only match `1` note with no searching or filtering.
+Per default, it will only match `1` note with no filtering.
 This means it will open the note which was last modified.

 You can specify a filter, a search term and the amount of notes to match.
 The following command
-will open at most 3 notes with the tag `#neonote` and the word `todo`.
+will open at most 3 notes with the word `todo`.
 ```
-nn edit --filter neonote --number 3 todo
+nn edit --number 3 todo
 ```

 Similarly to the `edit` command, there exist `delete` and `view` commands to delete and view multiple notes.

 This will delete up to a hundred notes with the tag `#archived`.
 ```
-nn delete --filter archived --number 100
+nn delete --number 100 "#archived"
 ```

 This will view up to 10 notes with the word linux